 5. Eye Gaze

 It is not compulsory to close your eyes.
 Bring your chin down a bit and lower your gaze.
 Let your eyes soften and become relaxed.
-If you choose not to close your eyes, simply take in the surroundings without judging.
+If you choose not to close your eyes, let go of the energy to see out, like a daydreaming gaze.

 Notice your breath.
 Pay attention to how you breathe in and out.
 Observe how the air goes in through your nose and travels down to your lungs.
 Be attentive to how your stomach and chest contract when you breathe in and swell when you breathe out.